 Note that figure 25 conveys essentially the same information as figure 6.
 The main difference is that each is transposed relative to the other.
 That is, we plot t horizontally and x vertically in one figure, and vice versa in the other.

-No matter what the tradition, we are allowed to make exceptions, as we did in figure 5, which plots time horizontally, to facilitate comparison with figure 3 ... and thereby to help explain the idea of slope in spacetime.
+No matter what the tradition, we are allowed to make exceptions.
+Let’s plot time horizontally, to facilitate comparison with figure 3 and figure 5.
+This will help explain the idea of slope in spacetime.